We're here to help

 That's a matter of balancing the breadth of cover you'd like in an ideal world, with what you actually need and how much budget you have to play with.
 Also, what your business does and the risks you face.

 One option is business interruption insurance.
 If, say, a flood or fire means you can't work in your normal place, it pays the costs for you to relocate elsewhere temporarily.
-It also covers any lost revenue your business suffers because of the disruption.
+It also covers any lost income your business suffers because of the disruption.

 Cyber insurance is a good idea if you're digitally dependent and either store a lot of customer data or rely on a website.
 It can help get your business up and running again quickly if you're the victim of a cyber-attack, and also covers costs if you're sued for losing people's personal information.